scrapy/scrapy/docs/ref/signals.rst

     :param response: the response from which the item was scraped
     :type response: :class:`~scrapy.http.Response` object

-    :param pipe_output: the output of the item pipeline.
+    :param output: the output of the item pipeline.
 This is typically the same :class:`~scrapy.item.ScrapedItem` object received in the ``item`` parameter, unless some pipeline stage created a new item.